marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 About the other points:
 ---
 <pre>
-Passwords are not encrypted.
+Passwords are not encrypted (or if it is - not salted).
 Not protected properly.
 If there will be access to database (or hack it): it will be just passwords with normal view.

 HTTPS is missing - so:
-can be visible all things between browser/application with less steps to do the trick.
+can be visible all things between browser and application with less steps to do the trick.

-default console-access for build-in SQL/hibernate database is enabled: and available to be opened with this 'internal' tries.
+default console-access for built-in SQL/hibernate database is enabled: and available to be opened with this 'internal' tries.

 there are many features that have not been added yet:
-For example, "logout"-points and many other required things.
+For example, "logout" and many other required things (logging, protection against automated attacks).

 design of some steps will create a potential crash-situation.
 Time to time this may be too much critical.

-http.headers() is implemented with partly broken design. also http.cors() with disabled state. http.headers().defaultsDisabled().contentTypeOptions() only;
+http.headers() is implemented with partly broken design. also http.cors() with disabled state. http.headers().defaultsDisabled().contentTypeOptions() only used;
 Potential content sniffing is valid!
 Since there is "form.html" where we used 'title' before meta-charset-tag.